Tennessee Solar Incentives, Tax Credits and Rebates

 FAQ

-Can I get free solar panels in Tennessee?
+Are solar panels worth it in Tennessee?

-How do I know if my house is a good candidate for solar?
+Is my house a good candidate for solar?

 It’s best to have plenty of unshaded roof space that faces south or west for optimal sun exposure.
-It’s also smart to upgrade any old, inefficient appliances first.
-Reducing your electrical loads now means you can get a smaller system, which will be cheaper.

 The condition of your roof matters too — if it needs replacement soon, do that before installing solar panels.
 Installing solar panels on an old roof might mean you have to remove the panels, replace your roof and then reinstall the panels again.
 This will cost around $5,000 for a 19-panel setup.